SALALM Conference Attendance Scholarship

 Awarded since December 2011, the SALALM Scholarship was established to encourage professional and leadership development in Latin American, Caribbean, and Iberian studies academic librarianship.

-Established to encourage professional and leadership development in Latin American, Caribbean and Iberian Studies librarianship, the award of up to $1500 enables master’s candidates in ALA-accredited library, information, or archival studies programs in the U.S. and Canada to attend the next SALALM annual conference, June 5-9, 2023, hosted by the Library of Congress, Dumbarton Oaks, and Georgetown University in Washington, DC.
+Established to encourage professional and leadership development in Latin American, Caribbean and Iberian Studies librarianship, the award of up to $2000 enables master’s candidates in ALA-accredited library, information, or archival studies programs in the U.S. and Canada to attend the next SALALM annual conference, June 8-12, 2024, hosted by Tulane University in New Orleans, Louisiana.